-on neutron star EOSs.
-While in principle both \cref{eq:dpmax} and \cref{eq:dpmin} can incorporate PQCD calculations around $\sim50n_0$ to put constraints on NS EOSs at lower densities, we shall demonstrate that only \cref{eq:dpmax} may be considered as a constraint, given our current understanding of the zero temperature QCD phase diagram.
+on neutron stars.
+While in principle both \cref{eq:dpmax,eq:dpmin} can incorporate perturbative information about the cold quark matter at $n_B\simeq30-50n_0$ to put limits on the NS EOS at lower densities, I shall demonstrate that only \cref{eq:dpmax} can be robustly considered as a constraint, given our current understanding of the zero-temperature QCD phase diagram.